 Great swathes of Central and Western Europe are truly post-Christian — where committed Christian remnants are small in number, low in confidence and marginalized.
-In these areas, the battle against secularization and social irrelevance has been lost.
+In these areas, the Church's battle against secularization and social irrelevance has been lost.
 What little faith remains is confined to private belief.
 These regions are some of the most devoid of spiritual life in the world and urgently need to be re-evangelized.
 Pray for a new wave of mission to post-Christian Europe, and for the re-awakening and revitalisation of the Christian faith.
 It may fall to the vibrant faith of African, Asian, and Latin American migrant churches to provide a new spiritual impetus to these regions.

 Many European countries and peoples possess a strong and ancient Christian tradition, but very few evangelicals.
 These include Orthodox and Catholic heartlands such as Serbia, Poland, Montenegro, North Macedonia, the Czech Republic, Austria, Greece, the Basque region, Belarus, Georgia, Russia and more.
 In 17 nations in Europe, evangelicals make up less than 1% of the population.
 And of these, five have a percentage of less than 0.25%.
 Pray for the planting of many vibrant, witnessing groups of believers in these lands.

 The younger generation represents a new challenge; many have grown up in a context devoid of Christian witness or explicitly Christian values.
 Such beliefs are not seen as relevant or important for most people under age 25.
 Spirituality is in vogue, but this tends to incorporate New Age, esoterism, eastern religions or the occult and rarely translates into participation in church life.
 Yet the door remains open to a culturally and generationally relevant expression of the gospel; Christian movements that resonate with young people have emerged in the last decade and resulted in thousands of groups of believers meeting together, but much remains to be done.